abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-2.md

     and its solution
 ```

-Previously, we followed a simple pruning algorithm to remove all the solved (or "fixed") digits from neighbours of the fixed cells and we repeated the pruning till the fixed and non-fixed values in the grid stopped changing (or the grid "settled").
+Previously, we followed a simple pruning algorithm to remove all the solved (or _fixed_) digits from neighbours of the fixed cells and we repeated the pruning till the fixed and non-fixed values in the grid stopped changing (or the grid _settled_).
 Here's an example of a grid before pruning:

 <small>
 ``` {.plain .low-line-height}